metasfresh/metasfresh-documentation/_howto_collection/EN/How_do_I_use_Java_Client_using_Docker.md

 ## Access

-add "db" as hostname to your local host file and point it to the IP of your dockerhost
+Add the hostname `db` to your local host file and set it to the IP-Adress of your dockerhost

 Now install and use the Java client as usual